 2. How Will What I’m Selling Help Them?

-Whatever you’re selling, you probably have a unique perspective behind why you’re selling it.
+Whatever you’re selling, you probably have a unique perspective on why you’re selling it.
 For instance, maybe you’re selling a backpack that reduces back strain.
 Why?
 Because you were a book-laden college student who was at the chiropractor once a week.

 You know your angle – now turn it around and make it about the customer.
 Maybe you want other college kids to be back pain-free.
 Therefore, your product is affordable for them to purchase on their own steam.
 In this way, zero-in on your brand’s how and why as it relates to the customer.